Dorothy Audrey Williams (nee: Syme) of Lethbridge, passed away peacefully on November 10, 2019, at the age of 93 years.

 In lieu of flowers, memorial donations may be made to a charity of choice.

-To send flowers to Dorothy "Audrey" Williams' family, please visit our floral section.
+To send flowers to Dorothy "Audrey" Williams' family, please visit our floral store.